mssci92/HyperionDevDS/README.md

 ### Installation: To run this project locally, follow these steps:
 1. Clone the repository to your local machine using the following command: https://github.com/mssci92/finalCapstone
-2. Navigate to the project directory: cd finalCapstone
+2. Navigate to the project directory: cd HyperionDevDS
 3. Open your web browser and paste the file URL you want to access or download.
 4. For PDF files, the file will open directly in your browser, and you can read or download it from there.
 You can use the browser's built-in PDF viewer or choose to download the file to your local machine.
 5. The Jupyter Notebook files will be displayed on GitHub, but you won't be able to run the code or interact with it directly on the web page.
 To run the notebook and interact with the code, you must set up a Jupyter Notebook environment on your local machine.
 6. If Jupyter Notebook is installed, click the "Raw" button in the GitHub file view to see the raw code.
 Then, you can copy the code and save it as a .ipynb file on your local machine.
 Open the file in Jupyter Notebook to run and interact with the code.
 7. If you don't have Jupyter Notebook installed, you can install it by following the instructions provided on the official Jupyter website: https://jupyter.org/install.
 Once installed, you can save the notebook file from GitHub and open it in Jupyter Notebook to run and interact with the code.
 8. To run the Python script files, make sure you have Python installed on your machine.
-You can download Python from the official Python website (https://www.python.org/downloads/).
+You can download Python from the official Python website https://www.python.org/downloads/.
 Once installed, navigate to the location where you saved the Python script files and run it.

 ### Additional installation guidance: To run specific programmes which requires a text file/cvs file(s) or libraries installed
 1. The data programs in Python/Juypter Notebook will require you to install libraries spaCy, NumPy, Pandas, and Matplotlib.pyplot.
 Ensure you install Python on your system before executing these commands.
 Once the installations are complete, you can import and use NumPy, Pandas, and Matplotlib.pyplot in your Python programs.
 Use the following commands in your command prompt/ terminal for: